Battered Trudeau gets brief reprieve amid Canada blackface scandal - Cyprus Mail

 Arriving in Toronto on Friday, home to key ethnic ridings that he needs to win, Trudeau attempted to pivot back to policy issues with an assault rifle ban.
 “Hi Mr. Blackface!
 Nice to meet you,” one woman said to the prime minister as he strolled in Toronto’s Greektown neighbourhood.

-Canadian public reaction to the images has been mixed and it was too early to say whether the scandal will shift votes ahead of an Oct.
+Canadian public reaction to the images has been mixed and it is too early to say whether the scandal will radically shift votes ahead of an Oct.
 21 election.

-Trudeau’s Liberals were tied in polls with the opposition Conservatives before the scandal erupted.
+The Liberals have lost a little ground to rival Conservatives, according to the first surveys conducted after the blackface images emerged and published on Saturday.
+In recent months, the parties have mostly been locked in a statistical tie.

 “He wasn’t a KKK sympathizer.
 It’s not like we discovered youthful anti-Semitic writings,” said Yves Boisvert, a columnist with French-language newspaper La Presse.
 The story was generally given less prominence by the Quebec media judging by front pages and home pages.
 Many Canadians said they were disappointed but not surprised by the images.